 Hands-on exercises will examine the indications obtained from artificial flaws versus actual damage with an eye toward what makes a good reference standard.
 Other exercises will familiarize students with interpreting indications from different types of materials and structural configurations.

-While open to anyone, the NDT of Composites Course is an advanced NDT program that is intended primarily for persons who are currently Level II or III certified.
+While open to anyone, the NDI of Composites Course is an advanced NDI program that is intended primarily for persons who are currently Level II or III certified.

 The 2015 program consists of two, 5 day courses.
-Each course will cover materials and processes, aircraft design and in-service structural issues, NDT methods, reliability (probability of detection), and hands-on exercises.
+Each course will cover materials and processes, aircraft design and in-service structural issues, NDI methods, reliability (probability of detection), and hands-on exercises.

 $2,449 per student